 The usual xenophobic crowd that will troll people, who rightfully question the excesses of the Indian Army in places like Kashmir and Manipur, with chosen abuses, were conspicuously silent on social media and television channels, including the self-styled “patriotic” news channels where the news anchors are infamous for their cabaret dancing to the tune of the Modi government.
 No one spoke about the government’s failure and no one spoke about why these defence personnel should not be forgotten.

-Despite all heaps of praise dedicated to the men in uniform and placing them in the sanctum sanctorum, immune from criticism in a democratic society, the “nationalist” government of Narendra Modi fails on several counts to show its true adherence to the verses it recites on serving the interest of the military forces.
+Despite all heaps of praise dedicated to the men in uniform and placing them in the sanctum sanctorum, immune from criticism in a democratic society, the “Hindu nationalist” government of Narendra Modi fails on several counts to show its true adherence to the verses it recites on serving the interest of the military forces.

-The One Rank One Pension (#OROP) was one instance of how Modi government betrayed the ex-servicemen and the missing An-32 is another instance that how the BJP can sweep unpleasing facts beneath the carpet and hype few deaths, like that of Hanumanth Thapa, to further its own political agenda that aims to silent voice of dissent.
+The One Rank One Pension (#OROP) was one instance of how the Modi government betrayed the ex-servicemen and the missing An-32 is another instance that how the BJP can sweep unpleasing facts beneath the carpet and hype few deaths, like that of Hanumanth Thapa, to further its own political agenda that aims to silent voice of dissent.

 After several outcry over the future of the men who are perceived to have “died” in the incident, there was not much inquiry conducted by the mainstream media, because those who died in the line of duty onboard of the missing An-32 plane of the IAF were not killed by Kashmiri militants or Pakistani shelling that the deaths can be used as propaganda to arouse the jingoistic fervour among the politically backward people.